LebzaM/LebzaM/README.md

 # Hi there 👋

 I'm Olebogeng.
-I'm a software developer, designer, moderator.
+I'm a software developer, designer and moderator.